Tony Stewart

 Anthony Wayne Stewart (born May 20, 1971), nicknamed "Smoke", is an American professional auto racing driver, and former NASCAR team co-owner of Stewart–Haas Racing.
-He currently competes in the NHRA Top Fuel class for Tony Stewart Racing.
+He competes in the NHRA Top Fuel class for Elite Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 25 Ram 1500 for Kaulig Racing.
 He is a four-time NASCAR Cup Series champion, winning two as a driver (2002, 2005), one as owner/driver (2011), and one as an owner (2014).

 Throughout his racing career, Stewart has won racing titles in Indy, midget, sprint, and USAC Silver Crown cars.
 He is the only driver in history to win a championship in both IndyCar and NASCAR.
 Stewart became known for his hot temper and for his sarcasm with the media.

-He last competed full-time in the NASCAR Sprint Cup Series (now known as the NASCAR Cup Series) during the 2016 season, driving the No. 14 Chevrolet SS for his team, Stewart–Haas Racing, under crew chief Mike Bugarewicz.
+Stewart last competed full-time in the NASCAR Sprint Cup Series (now known as the NASCAR Cup Series) during the 2016 season, driving the No. 14 Chevrolet SS for his team, Stewart–Haas Racing, under crew chief Mike Bugarewicz.
 From 1999 to 2008, he drove the No. 20 Joe Gibbs Racing car, under crew chief Greg Zipadelli with The Home Depot as the primary sponsor.
 While driving for car owner Joe Gibbs, Stewart won two Cup Series championships in 2002 and 2005.
 In 2011, Stewart became the first owner-driver since Alan Kulwicki to win the Cup Series championship.
 Stewart is the only driver to win the Cup Series championship under the old points system and the chase playoff format, and is the only driver to win the title under three different sponsorships (Winston in 2002, Nextel in 2005, and Sprint in 2011).
 He is also the first driver in the Cup Series to win the championship by a tiebreaker.
 On May 22, 2019, Stewart was voted into the NASCAR Hall of Fame, and on January 31, 2020, was inducted alongside the 11th Hall of Fame class.
 On November 21, 2021, he married NHRA Top Fuel Drag Racer Leah Pruett.
 He replaced Pruett in Top Fuel for the 2024 season as Pruett stepped aside to start a family with Stewart.

 Racing career

 Beginnings

-Tony Stewart got his first competitive go kart in Westport, Indiana in 1979.
+Stewart got his first competitive go kart in Westport, Indiana in 1979.
 In 1980, he won his first championship.
 He grew up racing go karts and was successful very early, winning a World Karting Association championship in 1987.
-He moved up to the United Midget Racing Association (UMRA) where he raced TQ (three quarter) midgets until 1991 when he again moved up this time to the United States Auto Club (USAC) series with the help of one of his karting sponsors and friend Mark Dismore.
+He moved up to the United Midget Racing Association (UMRA), where he raced TQ (three-quarter) midgets until 1991, when he again moved up, this time to the United States Auto Club (USAC) series with the help of one of his karting sponsors and friend Mark Dismore.
 Stewart was the USAC Rookie of the Year in 1991, USAC National Midget Series Champion in 1994 and 1995, and USAC Silver Crown Series champion in 1995.